-The Bristol Type 99 Badminton was a single engine racing biplane designed by Frank Barnwell and built on a private venture basis to promote the Bristol Jupiter engine.
+The Bristol Type 99 Badminton was a single engine racing biplane designed by Frank Barnwell and built on a private venture basis by Bristol Aeroplane Company to promote the Bristol Jupiter engine.

-The Badminton was first flown on 5th May 1926 (G-EBMK) with a 510 hp Jupiter VI engine.
-A wingspan of just over 24 ft meant that the Badminton was a very compact and powerful aircraft.
-It had the same wing span as the famous German Bucker Jungmann aerobatic trainer of the 1930s but featured nearly five times the installed power.
+The Bristol Type 99 Badminton (G-EBMK) was first flown on 5th May 1926, with a 510 hp Bristol Jupiter VI engine.
+The wingspan of just over 24 ft meant that the Bristol Type 99 Badminton was a very compact and powerful aircraft.
+It had the same wing span as the famous German Bucker Jungmann aerobatic trainer of the 1930s, but featured nearly five times the installed power.

 For the 1927 race, tapered wings were fitted with an increased span of 33 ft, using I-shaped interplane struts.
-In this guise, the machine was known as the Type 99A and was powered by a turbocharged 525 hp Jupiter VI engine.
+In this guise, the machine was known as the Bristol Type 99A Badminton and was powered by a turbocharged 525 hp Bristol Jupiter VI engine.

 |Span||24 ft 1 in||26 ft 7 in||33 ft 0 in|